bitagoras/xtype/README.md

 The Vision
 ----------

 The success of the Digital Revolution is based on the common notation of all kind of information by binary series of zeros and ones.
 It is therefore all the more astonishing that the idea of unification did not find its way to the syntax of binary data structures.
-Many thousands binary file formats exist in the world that need custom-built programs or libraries to decode the data.
+Many thousand binary file formats exist in the world that need custom-built programs or libraries to decode the data.
 The leak of a unified data structure format counteracts the full advantage of digitalization.

 For text files universal formats exist, like [XML](https://www.w3.org/XML/), [JSON](http://www.json.org/), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).
 As a drawback text formats have limited speed and storage efficiency since numerical values have to be translated into their decimal text representations and included elements cannot be read without parsing the whole text file.